 As your therapist, I understand the challenges that can result from pregnancy and parenthood, and can offer you support in dealing with the symptoms, emotions and concerns.
-I use practical, collaborative approach to help you welcome your newborn into you family.
+I use practical, collaborative approach to help you welcome your newborn into your family.

-Utilize tools to manage the anxiety, worry or depression
+practical tools to manage anxiety or depression

-Improve communication with your partner
+improve relationship with your partner

 Adjust to the transition of going back to work

 Determine your parenting approach and reflect how it fits in you family needs

 Support in adapting to new baby by other child(ren)

 How do I know when to seek help?

 If you are concern about any of the following: